sarahciston/codingcare/posts/guide.md

 >"What I like about code collective is that it's a community of friends as well as resources.
 That's where I can feel like we're all going on a journey of learning and discovery together."
 >>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science

+### why care

+>"Care is the practice of savouring how subtle differences can make all the difference."
+>>[Data Loam.](http://www.degruyter.com/document/doi/10.1515/9783110697841/html) (2020).
+In J. Golding, M. Reinhart, & M. Paganelli (Eds.), De Gruyter.

 ### we choose/find small things to get excited about and do them right away

 These small things are seeds.
 We don't know what they might grow into but we trust they will grow: *"Everything small and buried surrenders to a process that none of the buried parts can see."*[^nepo]